Devolution

 Devolution and local government reorganisation

-The government’s English Devolution White Paper, was published on 16 December 2024, it set out its plans for devolution and local government reorganisation, to move power away from Whitehall and simplify local government structures.
-The government wants all remaining two-tier areas in England to eventually be restructured into single-tier unitary authorities.
+The government’s English Devolution White Paper, was published on 16 December 2024, it set out its plans for devolution and local government reorganisation, with the aim of moving power away from Whitehall and simplifying local government structures.
+The government has stated it wants all remaining two-tier areas in England to eventually be restructured into single-tier unitary authorities.

 The current system of local government